FRESH HERBS AND THE HUMAN AURA

 OLD KNOWLEDGE

-In the history of humankind, herbs have been central to medicine and food.
-There is little doubt that herb’s played a major role as ancient therapeutic aids.
-They have helped to sustain the health and wellbeing of humankind.
-Some were used in religious ceremonies and cult rituals to awaken the spiritual self.
-Herbs were also used to flavour tasteless and to disguse rotting food.
+HERBS in the unfolding history of humankind, have played a central role in medicine and food.
+There is little doubt that herb’s played a major role as therapeutic aids in ancient times.
+They have helped to sustain the health in the development of humankind.
+Some herbs were used in religious ceremonies and cult rituals to awaken the spiritual self or ward off evil spirits.
+Herbs were also used to give flavour to tasteless foods and to disguise the taste of rotting food.

 In ancient Egypt, treatments were the work of the Herb Women.
 Much of the knowledge of their herbal medicine was passed onto the Greeks - Hippocrates (470-377BC) acquired their knowledge and began a process of observation and examination which characterised the birth of the science of medicine.